-Figure 7-1: Example flowchart for determining what measures would be required to reduce
+Figure 7-1: Example flowchart for determining what measures would be required to reduce potential odour issues when applying for new facilities or developments.
 Figure 7-2: Example flowchart for odour management for existing facilities

 1. INTRODUCTION

 RWDI was retained by the Clean Air Strategic Alliance (CASA) to conduct a comprehensive detailed review of odour regulation and enforcement approaches and their applicability to the Alberta context.
 This report is intended to satisfy the key deliverables set out by CASA, and provides a cross-jurisdictional summary of odour standards, method of assessing performance against standards, and the associated regulation and enforcement by sector and jurisdiction.